bonitasoft/bonita-doc/md/special-users.md

 # Special users

-This page explains the two/three ? other ways to log into Bonita Portal than with a profile: Tenant Administrator (Technical user), Platform Administrator, and System Administrator.
+This page explains the three other ways to log into Bonita than with a regular profile: Tenant Administrator (Technical user), Platform Administrator, and Guest user.

 ## Sytem administrator
 Quick definition, rights and duties.